ActiveCommerce/training/src/ActiveCommerce.Training.CoveoSearch/README.md

 2. `AbstractProductComputedField` is a base class that can be used for indexing data from Active Commerce products for the purpose of output in Coveo search results.
 Note that reading data from a product repository requires a site context, and indexing executes outside of any site context.
 This base class allows the configuration of a site context on the computed field, and utilizes a `SiteContextSwitcher` so that the product domain model can be accessed.
 3. `Price` is a computed field that stores the product price.
 The return type of "Number" is important here to allow range searches.
 4. `ProductImage` is a computed field that stores the main product image URI.
 In this example, it's hardcoded to 166x166 but this is potentially another configuration value you could add.
-5. `xActiveCommerce.zTraining.CoveoSearch.config` configures the computed fields.
+5. `Coveo.SearchProvider.xActiveCommerce.zTraining.config` configures the computed fields.

 ## Walkthrough Recording
 This example was presented as part of the May 2015 Milwaukee Sitecore Meetup.
 You can watch a recording of this presentation on YouTube: